Global (Humanoid album)

-Global is the debut album by Brian Dougans, most famous for being part of the British electronica group The Future Sound of London.
+Global is the debut album by Humanoid (Brian Dougans of The Future Sound of London).
 Unlike FSOL's ambient, breakbeat and trip hop styles, it is composed largely of US style vocal house, including Ben Ofoedu, most famous for his work with duo Phats & Small in the 1990s.
 Also contained is the breakthrough acid house single, "Stakker Humanoid", and industrial track "Sunshine & Brick", featuring FSOL's Gaz Cobain on vocals.